Written by: Tim Edison

 Pine Ridge Chenin Blanc Viognier wine

 This refreshing, semi-dry white wine is made from a unique blend of 80% Chenin Blanc and 20% Viognier.
-It has a gorgeous nose of citrus fruit and tangerine, with subtle apple, peach, pear, and grapefruit flavors with a quince twist.

-Pine Ridge Chenin Blanc Viognier is mildly acidic with a soft mouthfeel.
 Notes of stone fruit, grapefruit, peach, and citrus are typical of Chenin Blanc, while the Viognier introduces white flowers and creamy vanilla on the finish.

 A perfect balance of acidity, fruitiness, and creaminess makes this wine perfect for salads, sandwiches, avocado tostada, bruschetta, and other light dishes.
 It also lifts fresh cheeses like cottage cheese and ricotta.